OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 - Is it possible to access administrative functions if the tester is logged in as a  non-admin user?
 - Is it possible to use these administrative functions as a user with a different role and for whom that action should be denied?

+## Test Objectives

+- Assess if horizontal or vertical access is possible.

 ## How to Test

 - Access resources and conduct operations horizontally.